Make America Great Again!

 Happy Conscientious Objector’s Day.

-In his last essay, “Thesis on the Philosophy of History”, Walter Benjamin composes several juxtapositions: the desire for the future verses the redemption of the past, the oppressing class verses the class of the oppressed, and nature verses labor to name only a few.
-Of the many the most interesting and important binary he constructs is between two modes of time.
-Read the rest of this entry »
+In his last essay, “Thesis on the Philosophy of History,” Walter Benjamin composes several intriguing juxtapositions: the desire for the future verses the redemption of the past, the oppressing class verses the oppressed, and nature verses labor to name only a few.
+Of the many, the juxtaposition I wish to investigate here is that which he constructs between two modes of time.
+Continue reading

-So, if your anything like me you were already beginning to feel a bit of media fatigue by the time you heard about the Jason Russell incident in San Deigo the other night.
+If you’re anything like me, you were already beginning to feel a bit of media fatigue by the time you heard about the Jason Russell incident in San Deigo the other night.

-When I went to Northern Uganda in January 2006 it was just starting to be hot within Evangelical circles to go to Africa and post pictures of yourself with African children on your Myspace account.
-Thus, for this and for some other more virtuous reasons I jumped on the bandwagon.
+I went to Northern Uganda in January of 2006.
+Within Evangelical circles at that time, there was nothing more sexy than going to Africa and posting pictures of yourself with African children on your Myspace account (yes, Myspace).
+There were some other, more virtuous reasons as well, but the important point is that I jumped on the bandwagon.
 Having done so I wasn’t at all prepared for what my trip would bring me.
-Read the rest of this entry »
+Continue reading

 The somewhat young, not entirely mild mannered, and yet wildly attractive lads over at Homebrewed Christianity were gracious enough to invite me to participate in their blog-tour for Philip Clayton’s new book The Predicament of Belief.
 This is my post for the blog tour and if you’d like to hear the conversation that insued at Clayton’s house afterwards look no further than right here.